fossxo/fossxo-gdd/source/technical-design/security.rst

 ==============
 FossXO does not connect to internet servers for any reason or even have local network multiplayer.
 The game does not allow users to open arbitrary files.
-Finally, once installed, the game does not require any special or elevated permissions to run.
-Therefore, its direct attack surface should be minimal to would be attackers.
+Finally, the game does not require any special or elevated permissions to run. [#install]_ Therefore, its direct attack surface should be minimal to would be attackers.

 Regardless, the following steps are taken to help reduce the risk of compromise to a user's system.